Intel partners with Rolls-Royce to develop autonomous cargo ships

 “We’re delighted to sign this agreement with Intel and look forward to working together on developing exciting new technologies and products, which will play a big part in enabling the safe operation of autonomous ships,” said Kevin Daffey, director of engineering and technology and ship intelligence, in a statement.
 “This collaboration can help us to develop technology that supports ship owners in the automation of their navigation and operations, reducing the opportunity for human error and allowing crews to focus on more valuable tasks.”

-Meanwhile, Rolls-Royce is already starting to incorporate some semi-autonomous into shipping fleets.
+Meanwhile, Rolls-Royce is already starting to incorporate some semi-autonomous technology into shipping fleets.
 And last year the company demonstrated a remotely operated commercial ship in the waters off Copenhagen.